MuggleWei/cc_log_benchmark/README.md

 * [quill](https://github.com/odygrd/quill): Asynchronous Low Latency C++ Logging Library
 * [reckless](https://github.com/mattiasflodin/reckless/tree/master): Reckless logging.
 Low-latency, high-throughput, asynchronous logging library for C++.
 * [spdlog](https://github.com/gabime/spdlog): Fast C++ logging library

+## Benchmark explanation
+Use google benchmark for testing.
+The test is divided into two scenario
+1. Determine the minimum test time (set MinTime in google benchmark), and write logs as much as possible during this time.
+This scenario is mainly for asynchronous logs, which can reflect the throughput of the log library, and how efficient is the writing of the log front-end when the buffer is highly stressed.
+The number of threads tested in this scenario is: 1/2/4/8
+2. Determine the number of iterations and repetitions (set Iterations + Repetitions in google benchmark) to reflect the performance of each log library under non-stress testing.
+The number of threads tested in this scenario is: 1/${0.5 * num_of_CPU}/${1 * num_of_CPU}/${2 * num_of_CPU}

+## Build
+Run `build.sh` (`build.bat` in Windows) to build, The log library under test will be automatically downloaded during the build process.
+Note: Since some log libraries do not support all platforms, Only linux can guarantee all log libraries be tested.